 For me, as a jewelry designer and a jewelers daughter my all-time favorite is the real thing.
 I love the stones and luckily I inherited some from my mother.
 The diamond is a member of the fabulous 4 precious stones (ruby, emerald, sapphire) ánd is the birthstone of April.
 When you are married 65 years, you have your diamond anniversary.
 A diamond has much to offer.

 The influence of De Beers Company on the industry

 Talking about a real diamond.
 Do you know the song ‘Diamonds are forever’ sung by Shirley Bassey?
 The title song of the James Bond movie with the same name?
-The story is about a large network of diamond smugglers and has to be stopped because when they continue the market can collapse.
+The story is about a large network of diamond smugglers that has to be stopped because when they continue the market can collapse.
 In the movie, James Bond smuggles also fake ones to set the enemy on the wrong path.
 And nobody sees that the stones are fake.
 Can you see the difference and when you cannot, why should you buy the real ones?